cubee-cb/limestone/README.md

 - Etc...

 Currently on the table:
-- Proper player rendering
-    - With support for modifying the player's "model", like adding accessories and replacing parts.
+- Modifying the player's "model", like adding accessories and replacing parts.
+Needs:
+    - Proper player rendering.
+Needs:
+        - Multispr editor for Picotron Multispr
+- Proper player base attacks (punching, etc).
+Needs:
+    - Proper hitboxes implementation
+    - Arbitrary AABB function (current one specifically uses entity.hitbox)
 - Create more enemies
 - Add more rounds
 - Implement more items
+    - Finish more unimplemented upgrades
     - Create body part items

 And future ideas:
 - More "vessels" that change how the player behaves or what they can do, maybe even item pools, vessel-specific items.